BIW wins initial support for $45 million tax break

 “They do not spend their money on their people,” she said.

-Rep. Ryan Tipping, D-Orono, who co-chairs the Taxation Committee, voted for the bill but expressed concerns that it would set a precedent for other companies to request tax breaks in the future.
+Rep. Ryan Tipping, D-Orono, who co-chairs the Taxation Committee, voted for the bill and said it would set a precedent for other companies requesting tax breaks in the future because it includes a variety of taxpayer protections such as performance benchmarks and transparency measures.
 However, others pointed out that the BIW tax break bill follows a bill approved last year which provided tax incentives to Westbrook’s IDEXX Laboratories.

 DeChant’s bill goes to the Republican-controlled Senate for consideration next and faces a number of additional votes in both chambers.

-Note: Correction: An earlier version of this story misrepresented comments by Rep. Ryan Tipping, who said taxpayer protections in the bill would serve as examples for companies requesting similar tax breaks in the future.